The Grammar section of Collins Latin Dictionary And Grammar explains as follows:

 multum sunt in vēnātiōne, they are much engaged in hunting.

-4. Sometimes an Intransitive Verb takes an Accusative of Result which is of kindred etymology with the Verb.
+a.
+So also plūrimum, very greatly; plērumque, generally; aliquid, somewhat; quid, why? nihil, not at all; etc.4.
+Sometimes an Intransitive Verb takes an Accusative of Result which is of kindred etymology with the Verb.
 This is called a COGNATE ACCUSATIVE, and is usually modified by an Adjective; as,—

 sempiternam servitūtem serviat, let him serve an everlasting slavery;